-NONRESIDENT ALIEN: If you are a nonresident alien according to your Glacier account at the end of this past calendar year, you must file a nonresident tax return.
+NONRESIDENT ALIEN: If you are a nonresident alien according to your completed Purdue Glacier account at the end of the 2023 calendar year, you must generally file a nonresident tax return.
 (The nonresident return (1040NR) must be mailed in; Nonresident returns cannot be electronically filed.)

 International Tax Return FAQs

 - All US-sourced income (nonresident aliens) or ALL worldwide income (resident aliens) or treaty exempt payment is reported by filing the annual US and state tax returns.

 - BOTH the free GTP (Glacier Tax Preparation) software in your Glacier account (COMPLETE MY US TAX RETURN), email notification only sent to nonresident aliens, and Purdue’s 1042-S form, also with an email notification, will be available mid-February.

 - THE GTP module also has a link to Sprintax for the state tax returns, for a small fee.
 BOTH federal and state tax returns must be mailed in.